ice-wm/FAQ/index.md

 ### IcePref2

-IcePref2 is maintained successor to IcePref.
+IcePref2 is a successor to IcePref.
 It is included in *IceWM Control Panel*.

-### Description

 IcePref2 is advanced preferences file editor.

 ### IceME